 Add the squash noodles to the sauce.
 Toss with mozzarella balls and fresh basil.

+Need a side dish to complete some heart-healthy meals?
 Nutrient-dense artichokes contain a variety of vitamins and minerals.
-One medium cooked artichoke provides 22% of the recommended daily allowance (RDI) for vitamin K and 27% of the RDI for folate.
+One medium-cooked artichoke provides 22 percent of the recommended daily allowance (RDI) for vitamin K and 27 percent of the RDI for folate.

 It also may help improve cholesterol levels.
 Researchers found that adults who took artichoke leaf extract daily had lower cholesterol levels than the control group.